 It has been talking to Saudi Aramco for sale of a 20 per cent stake in its oil-to-chemical business for an asking of USD 15 billion.
-RIL has sold a stake in its retail fuel venture to BP Plc for Rs 7,000 crore.
+RIL has sold its retail fuel venture stake to BP Plc for Rs 7,000 crore.

-Both Facebook and Jio said the deal is non-exclusive, which essentially meant that the US firm was free to partner with other Indian or foreign companies as well.
+Both Facebook and Jio said the deal is non-exclusive, which meant that the US firm was free to partner with other Indian or foreign companies.

 The deal would give Facebook deeper access to India, the second-largest internet market after China.

 Facebook is looking to launch a payment offer.
-Having a local partner could help it in navigating various regulatory issues, including those related to privacy and local storage.
+Having a local partner could help it navigate various regulatory issues, including privacy and local storage.